themodulecollective/xProgress/README.md

 # xProgress Powershell Module

-The goal of xProgress is to make using progress bars in Powershell as simple as possible while minimizing the performance impact of Write-Progress for processing of large numbers of actions when iterating through an array.
+The goal of xProgress is to make using progress bars (including some of the more advanced features like time remaining) in Powershell as simple as possible while minimizing the performance impact of Write-Progress for processing of large numbers of actions when iterating through an array.

 The xProgress module provides the functions to enable progress display in Powershell functions, modules, and scripts where progress intervals are used to write progress for intervals including every item in an array, or for various percentages of the array, or for manually specified intervals (per number of items processed).